axcheron/axcheron.github.io/_htb/07_writeup_reel.md

 ftp>
 ```

-Here, we found a bunch of documents on the FTP.
+Here, we found a bunch of documents on the FTP server.
 Let's start with the **readme.txt** file.

 ```bash
 $ cat readme.txt